L.A. homeowner who fired on armed robbers has concealed carry permit suspended

-A Los Angeles homeowner who exchanged gunfire with a pair of would-be robbers in a terrifying incident that was captured on home surveillance video earlier this month has had his concealed carry license suspended, officials with the Los Angeles County Sheriff’s Department confirmed to KTLA.
+(KTLA) — A Los Angeles homeowner who exchanged gunfire with a pair of would-be robbers in an incident that was captured on home surveillance video earlier this month has had his concealed carry license suspended, officials with the Los Angeles County Sheriff’s Department confirmed to Nexstar’s KTLA.

 The Nov.
 6 incident happened outside Vince Ricci’s home in a Central L.A. neighborhood.
-His wife and 5-month-old child were reportedly home when the shootout occurred.
+His wife and 5-month-old child were reportedly inside the residence when the shootout occurred.

 Ricci had just pulled into his gated driveway and was walking to the front door when masked robbers jumped over a wall.